 Is dessert your favourite part of the meal?
 Do you scour Pinterest looking for cake decorating ideas?
 Do you believe there’s no such thing as too much butter?

 For decades, The Culinary Institute of Canada has been turning people who love to cook into pastry chefs whose creations are enjoyed in restaurants all over the world.

-Whether you’re a novice who wants to master the essentials, or an experienced pastry cook who wants to enhance your skills, our Pastry Arts program will give you what you need to start your career—or to advance at an accelerated pace.
+Whether you’re a novice who wants to master the essentials, or an experienced baker who wants to enhance your skills, our Pastry Arts program will give you what you need to start your career—or to advance at an accelerated pace.

 You’ll learn the art and science of pastry—including rolling dough, piping decorations, pulling sugar, and preparing and finishing desserts—ranging from classical to contemporary preparations.